Chisholm Trail - Background

-In Chesterton, the Trail will access the new station via Moss Bank and join up with the track alongside the Busway.
+In Chesterton, the Trail will access the Cambridge North Station via Moss Bank and join up with the track alongside the Busway.

-- The existing towpath along the river would be resurfaced and widened in this area.
+- The existing towpath along the river will be resurfaced and widened in this area.

 - The existing narrow wooden jetty under the railway bridge will be widened.
 This will not hamper rowing.

-- On Ditton Meadows a path would follow the field boundary by the railway line.
+- On Ditton Meadows a path will follow the field boundary by the railway line.

 THE LEPER CHAPEL AND BARNWELL

-- The route would follow the stream to the Leper Chapel, Cambridge’s oldest complete building, on land owned by Cambridge Past, Present and Future.
+- The route will follow the stream to the Leper Chapel, Cambridge’s oldest complete building, on land owned by Cambridge Past, Present and Future.

-- A new underpass below Newmarket Road would be needed to ensure a safe and direct crossing for Trail users whilst not impacting on traffic on this key bus route.
-Given the historical significance of the area the underpass would be carefully designed to reflect its surroundings.
+- A new underpass below Newmarket Road will be needed to ensure a safe and direct crossing for Trail users while not impacting on traffic on this key bus route.
+Given the historical significance of the area, the underpass would be carefully designed to reflect its surroundings.

-- The area around Barnwell Lake has potential to be developed for public access.
+- The area around Barnwell Lakes has potential to be developed for public access.
 Possible options include improved car parking, access for disabled people or a café, subject to planning permission.

-- The path across the Common would be upgraded and widened.
-The sight lines around the existing underpass would be improved.
+- The path across the Common will be upgraded and widened.
+The sight lines around the existing underpass will be improved.
 There are opportunities for landscaping, planting and habitat creation in this area.

 THE RAILWAY LINE